Zch0414/3d-seeds/README.md

 ### SEEDS3D Demo (Only Tested on Mac)

-Prepare input with the following command:
+**Prepare input with the following command:**
 ```
 > cd data
 > python nifti_to_array.py
 > cd ..
 ```

+This will give you input.bin, and input.nii.gz for further visualization purposes.
+Both files will be saved in /your/path/to/seeds3d/seeds3d/data directory.

-Run SEEDS3D (C++) with the following command:
+**Run SEEDS3D (C++) with the following command:**
 ```
 cd samples/seeds3d-cpp
 > [manually modify] CMakeLists.txt